OutpostUniverse/OP2MapImager/OP2MapImager/ReadMe.txt

 Ensure OP2MapImager.exe, FreeImage.dll, and well0000.bmp through well0012.bmp are all in the same directory.
 (I typically put them all in the root OP2 install directory for ease of use, but not required.)

 Open a command prompt.
-Navigate to the directory with MapImager.exe and type 'OP2MapImager -h'.
+Navigate to the directory with OP2MapImager.exe and type 'OP2MapImager -h' to see Usage Message.

 +++ OUTPOST 2 TILESETS (WELL00XX.BMP) +++